Karel Holle

 Karel Frederik Holle (9 October 1829 in Amsterdam, Netherlands – 3 May 1896 in Buitenzorg, Dutch East Indies) was a 19-century Dutch colonial administrator in the Dutch East Indies.
-He was the eldest son of Pieter Holle and Alexandrine Albertine van der Hucht.

 Family and early years

+Karel Holle was the eldest son of Pieter Holle and Alexandrine Albertine van der Hucht.
 After his father's unsuccessful attempts to start a sugar refinery in Koblenz in 1836, the Holle and van der Hucht families went to the Dutch East Indies in 1843 to seek their fortunes in the sugar plantations.
 Karel's uncle from the van der Hucht family obtained work at a tea company, and his father became the administrator of the Bolang coffee estate near Buitenzorg.
 His father soon died, after which Karel was educated at home in Batavia in 1845, together with the children of Jan Jacob Rochussen, the Governor-General of the Dutch East Indies from 1845 to 1851.

 Early administrative career

 In 1846, Karel Holle was appointed clerk at the residential bureau in Tjiandjoer (Cianjur) in West Java.
 While he was employed by the government as a young man, he quickly became interested in the local Sundanese culture.
 After his appointment in 1847 as a clerk at the Directorate of Cultures (Dutch: directie der Kultures) in Batavia and then as 3rd commissioner at the Directorate of Resources and Domains (Dutch: directie der Middelen en Domeinen), he was appointed 1st commissioner in 1853.
 In 1858, at the age of 27, he became administrator at the Tjikadjang Company (Cikajang Company) in West Java.

 In 1865, he rented a parcel of uncultivated land on the northern slope of Mount Tjikoerai (Cikurai), about 13 kilometers south of Garoet (Garut) in Preanger (Parahyangan).
 He cultivated the land, turned it into a plantation, and called it "Waspada," Indonesian for "be on your guard."